r3da/stratux-webHud/README.md

 # stratux-webHud

-stratux-webHud is a simple Html application that is displayed on a web page via the Chromium browser in Kiosk mode on the Stratux RPi itself.
+stratux-webHud is a simple Html application that is displayed on a web page in the Chromium browser in Kiosk mode, running on the Stratux RPi itself.
 You then use a 3.5mm TRRS cable from the composite video jack on the Stratux to the Kivic HUD, which will display that web page.

 One example of the 3.5mm  TRSS cable can be seen at http://www.l-com.com/audio-video-thinline-35mm-cable-assemblies-male-to-male-4-circuit-tip-ring-ring-sleeve-trrs